AnyChart/docs.anychart.com/Common_Settings/Legend/Legend_Items.md

 ## Spacing

-You can set the spacing between legend items as well as between the icon and text of each item.
-Use the {api:anychart.core.ui.Legend#itemsSpacing}itemsSpacing(){api} and {api:anychart.core.ui.Legend#iconTextSpacing}iconTextSpacing(){api} methods:
+Use The {api:anychart.core.ui.Legend#itemsSpacing}itemsSpacing(){api} and {api:anychart.core.ui.Legend#iconTextSpacing}iconTextSpacing(){api} methods allow setting the spacing between legend items and between the icon and text of each item:

 ```
 // set the spacing between legend items